saulleyva/football-tracking-opencv/README.md

 ```bash
 python metrics.py
 ```
+The user has to manually select **four different pairs of points** on the field and assign them their corresponding **real-world distances**.

 <div align="center">
 <img src="images/field_measurements.png" alt="Field Measurements" width="500">
 </div>

-This script calculates **speed, distance covered, and activity count**, and generates an output video with visual overlays.
+With these points, this script calculates **speed, distance covered, and activity count**, and generates an output video with visual overlays.

 ## Methodology
 ### 1. **Tracking Players**